Estimating Driver Personality Traits from On-Road Driving Data: Conclusion

 In this paper, we addressed a challenging task, estimating the psychological characteristics of drivers, such as cognitive function, psychological driving style, and workload sensitivity, from on-road driving data.
 Our proposed model uses two types of segmentation, namely, road type segmentation and various duration segmentation, to capture driving behavior.

-For cognitive function items, capturing road type information and various durations of driving behavior made the prediction accuracy high.
-The best $r$ values of the TMT and UFOV tests were 0.579 and 0.557, respectively.
-The experimental results demonstrated that considering the road type improves the accuracy of prediction.
-Both long-term and short-term driving behaviors contributed to the prediction on arterial roads and improved the regression accuracy.
-Additionally, we confirmed that the rate of change of the accelerator position and steering angle are effective for prediction on arterial roads and at intersections.
-For psychological driving style and workload sensitivity, the two types of segmentation improved the accuracy for some items, but they were less effective compared to cognitive function and depend on the items.
+For cognitive function items, capturing road type information and various durations of driving behavior made the estimation accuracy high.
+The best $r$ values of the TMT and UFOV tests were 0.579 and 0.708, respectively.
+The experimental results demonstrated that considering the road type improved the accuracy of estimation.
+Both long-term and short-term driving behaviors contributed to the estimation on arterial roads and improved the regression accuracy.
+Additionally, we confirmed that the rate of change of the accelerator position and steering angle were effective for estimation on arterial roads and at intersections.
+For psychological driving style and workload sensitivity, the two types of segmentation improved the accuracy for some items, but they were less effective compared to cognitive function and their effectiveness depended on the items.
 This study provides a baseline estimation of psychological characteristics from driving data and benefit analysis.

+Our proposed method can be used in situations where all drivers drive the same route because driving data segmentation requires GPS data.
+In the actual operating environment, all drivers follow different routes, and the proposed method cannot be applied in such a situation.
+Therefore, a future research direction is to focus on particular driving behaviors such as lane changing, overtaking, and curves without GPS data, and then, extract effective features.

+This study used driving sensors to estimate the driver's characteristics automatically, but other data sources may contribute to the estimation.
+Physiological signals, such as heart rate and skin conductance may reflect the driver's characteristics.
+Additionally, camera sensors can be used to capture drivers' behaviors, for example, eye movements and head direction.
+The above sensor information is easily available and imposes little burden on the driver.